A Wish for Wings That Work: Critical reception

-Lisa Horowitz of Variety gave the special a positive review, saying that it "crams a lot of action and intelligence into its half-hour."
+Lisa Horowitz of Variety gave the special a positive review, saying that it "crams a lot of action and intelligence into its half-hour".
 She also praised the animation and vocal performances.

 Breathed, who was credited as the writer and executive producer of the special, was disappointed with the overall results.
-Asked in 2003 in The Washington Post where a copy of the special could be found on VHS or DVD: Breathed replied:
+Asked in 2003 in The Washington Post where a copy of the special could be found on VHS or DVD, Breathed replied:

-In a 2007 interview, Breathed said that the reason he disliked the special was simply "unspectacular ratings" and that his humor "wasn't meant for television, even if it was done right."
-He also blamed his own "lack of writing experience, as [he] wrote the script.
-And the director was way over his head."
-Breathed said that he had wanted Sterling Holloway to provide the voice for Opus.
-According to a 2011 Breathed interview, the director inserted numerous inappropriate jokes into the special's background scenes.
+In a 2007 interview, Breathed said that the reason he disliked the special was simply "unspectacular ratings", and that his humor "wasn't meant for television, even if it was done right".
+He also blamed his own lack of writing experience, as he wrote the script, and that the director was "way over his head".
+Breathed said he had wanted Sterling Holloway to provide the voice for Opus.
+Four years later, Breathed said the director inserted numerous inappropriate jokes into the special's background scenes.